cioran0/chuckfact/README.md

 # chuckfact
-react chuckfact.com website using chucknorris.io
+react chuckfact.com website using chucknorris.io API
 Not for profit, not related to or in any way endorsed by Chuck Norris, just a fan demonstrating some front end skills using an api that is free.

 Uses REACT-BOOTSTRAP